Majid-Chaudhary/DataAboard/README.md

 ## Federated Data Ownership & Access Control (Design Principles)

-* **Domain Ownership:** Each department owns its own MiniIO (S3) bucket (or other compatible storage) containing its fact tables.
+* **Domain Ownership:** Each department owns its own read-only (With Grant Option) access to MiniIO (S3) bucket (or other compatible storage) containing its fact tables.
-* **Open Table Formats:** Tables are stored in **Apache Iceberg** format (with plans for Delta Lake and Apache Hudi connectors), ensuring schema evolution, versioning, and ACID properties.
+* **Open Table Formats:** Tables are stored in **Apache Iceberg** format (with plans for Delta Lake, Apache Hudi & other connectors), ensuring schema evolution, versioning, and ACID properties.
 * **Shared Dimensions:** Dimension tables are globally readable across departments for consistent analytics.
-* **GitOps for Access:** Users request data access by creating a GitLab branch.
+* **GitOps for Access:** Users request data access by creating a Git branch.
 A CI/CD pipeline automates the provisioning of **scoped read-only access via Trino**, limited to the requested fact tables.
 * **Traceability:** This ensures data product-level security, domain autonomy, and full traceability of all access grants.

 ## Self-Service Compute & Analytics Workspace (User Experience)